raspberrypilearning/sense-hat-data-logger/en/step_8.md

-## Challenge: Specifying the data to be recorded
+## Challenge: Selecting the data to be recorded
 --- challenge ---
 You might not always want to record all the sensor data.
 One solution to this is to simply comment out the lines you don't need.